-The eurocentric model of beauty has seeped in the larger structure of our society to such an extent that Pakistanis have failed to realize how racial inequality persists in our day-to-day routines.
-This black/white binary paradigm has conveniently passed down over generations, so much so that “whiteness” has now become the social norm and anything that falls outside of it is “othered”.
+The eurocentric model of beauty has seeped in the larger social structure of our society to such an extent that we have failed to realize how racial inequality persists in our day-to-day routines.
+We conveniently use words like “makrani” in our everyday conversations as slurs and derogatory remarks indicating as if it’s a shame to be born dark-skinned.
+Unfortunately, this black/white binary paradigm has been passed down over generations, so much so that “whiteness” has now become the social norm and anything that falls outside of it is “othered”.

 But, at some point, this has to stop, and it has to stop today!
 We need to be more mindful of the words we use.
-So, the next time you call someone “kallu”, think twice.
+So, the next time you call someone “kallu” (black), think twice.
 It is not funny.

 Hiba Shoaib is a student of social development and policy at Habib University.
 She is currently working as an Undergraduate Research Fellow at Center for Transdisciplinary Design and Innovation Lab.
 As an aspiring policy-practitioner, she aims to address socio-economic concerns.
 She uses her research and critical-writing skills to empower people and advocate for social justice.